 2.2 Randomisation and Sample Size

 Sites were randomised 1:1 to receive either an on-site or remote initial contact meeting using minimisation (via MinimPy software, Saghaei and Saghaei, 2011) based on: i) the size of the hospital catchment area (small [population <500,000]/large [population ≥500,000]); ii) whether the PI had previous experience of working on a RCT; and iii) whether the site had a RN in place.
-The randomisation was conducted by a statistician at York Trials Unit, University of York (the trial co-ordinating centre) at the point when new sites were identified to be approached who notified the Trial Co-ordinators of the allocations.
+The randomisation was conducted by a statistician at York Trials Unit, University of York (the trial co-ordinating centre) at the point when new sites were identified to be approached.

-While allocation to on-site or remote set-up could not be blinded, participating sites were not aware of their involvement in this embedded trial.
-The hospital site of the Chief Investigator and Sponsor was excluded because of their substantial involvement in setting up the embedded and host trial.
-Two sites in the same geographical area shared the same PI.
-Therefore, to maintain blinding, once one site was randomised the other site was allocated to the same group.
-In order not to jeopardise the setting up of trial sites for SWIFFT, the trial team did not insist that the initial contact meeting should be on-site or held remotely if the PI had a preference for the mode of the meeting.
+While group allocation could not be blinded, participating sites were not aware of their involvement in this embedded trial.
+The hospital site of the Chief Investigator and Sponsor was excluded because of their substantial involvement in setting up the embedded and host trials.
+Two sites in the same geographical area shared the same PI; therefore, to maintain blinding, both sites were allocated to the same group.
+In order not to jeopardise the setting up of trial sites for SWIFFT, the trial team did not insist that the initial contact meeting should be on-site or held remotely if the PI had a preference for how to meet.

 As is common in embedded trials, no formal power calculation was conducted as the sample size was restricted by the number of hospitals taking part in SWIFFT.
-There were four Trial Co-ordinators involved in setting up the hospitals.

 2.3 Outcomes

 There was no single primary outcome.
-A range of outcomes were explored around set-up, recruitment, and follow-up.
+A range of outcomes were explored relating to set-up, recruitment, and follow-up.

 Site-level outcomes comprised: time from first contact with a site to (i) submission of local R&D application, (ii) receipt of R&D approval, (iii) final on-site SIV and (iv) first randomised participant, as well as the number of patients screened and the proportion of eligible patients who were randomised.
-Patient-level outcomes collected for each randomised patient were the return,, of hospital forms and participant questionnaires from all follow-up time points combined (for the latter either collected at the hospital or via post which could include a 2 and 4 week reminder letter and 6 week telephone call) as well as the time to return these hospital forms and participant questionnaires.
+Patient-level outcomes were the return, and time to return, of the grip and range hospital form (as completion of this form required the patient to attend hospital) and participant questionnaires by follow-up time point (for the latter either collected at the hospital or via post which could include a 2 and 4 week reminder letter and 6 week telephone call).

 2.4 Time and costs

-The time that Trial Co-ordinators spent communicating with each site (via emails, telephone, attending an on-site visit [door-to-door]) was entered into a spreadsheet.
+The time that TCs spent communicating with each site (via email, telephone, attending an on-site visit [door-to-door]) was entered into a spreadsheet.
 This started from when the site was formally invited to begin the process of being set-up until the ‘greenlight’ was given to recruit i.e. it included both the initial meeting (whether on-site or remote) and the follow-up on-site SIV.
-The cost of each of these methods of communication was calculated by multiplying the time in hours by a basic hourly rate for a Trial Co-ordinator at an appropriate pay grade (£27.85/hour) that included employer contribution to National Insurance and pension.
+The cost of each of these methods of communication was calculated by multiplying the time in hours spent by a basic hourly rate for a TC at an appropriate pay grade that included employer contribution to National Insurance and pension (£27.85/hour).
 The total cost of travel (i.e. transport, hotel, subsistence) was calculated and communication and travel costs were summed to produce a total cost of setting up each site.
 2.5 Site preferences